New 2026 EPA PFAS Limits: Is Your Current Filter Compliant?

 QWhat are effective ways to test for PFAS in water and filter effectiveness?

-Home kits offer initial detection, but certified labs using EPA Methods 533, 537, or 537.1 provide accurate PFAS quantification under UCMR 5.
+Testing for PFAS in water can start with home kits for initial detection, but certified labs using EPA Methods 533, 537, or 537.1 provide accurate PFAS quantification under UCMR 5.
 Compare pre- and post-filtration samples; GAC filters adsorb PFAS based on molecular traits predicted by Freundlich isotherm models, ensuring regulatory compliance and safety.[3][4]

 QWhat home water quality tests should I prioritize for filter validation?